Things appear to be looking up for Silvergate Capital Corporation (SI)

-Silvergate Capital Corporation (NYSE: SI) is -25.57% lower on its value in year-to-date trading and has touched a low of $10.81 and a high of $162.65 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The SI stock was last observed hovering at around $13.58 in the last trading session, with the day’s loss setting it -0.63% off its average median price target of $15.00 for the next 12 months.
-It is also 48.2% off the consensus price target high of $25.00 offered by 9 analysts, but current levels are -17.73% lower than the price target low of $11.00 for the same period.
+Silvergate Capital Corporation (NYSE: SI) is 8.22% higher on its value in year-to-date trading and has touched a low of $10.81 and a high of $162.65 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The SI stock was last observed hovering at around $20.97 in the last trading session, with the day’s loss setting it -2.14%.

 Sponsored

-The stock witnessed a -18.96% gain in the last 1 month and extending the period to 3 months gives it a -77.36%, and is -19.21% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.24% over the week and 15.54% over the month.
+The stock witnessed a -14.21% gain in the last 1 month and extending the period to 3 months gives it a -63.60%, and is 38.66% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 22.48% over the week and 17.51% over the month.

 Silvergate Capital Corporation is expected to release its quarterly report on 04/18/2023.The EPS is expected to grow by 114.50% this year.